XinRC/CS-1134/lecture4/README.md

 </br>

 Thus, `T(n) ≅ n`.
 When using very big numbers, the smaller T(n) is, the better optimized the algorithm is.
+Another way to determine how optimized the algorithm is by look at its function.
+For example, T(1) is more optimized than T(n^2) since n^2 is a quadriatic.

+---